 READ ALSO: Best US national parks to visit in March

 Make sure you do perhaps the most exciting activity at the dunes: sledding!
+It is worth the day trip from Ruidoso just for that!

 You can spend an exhilarating afternoon flying down the face of the dunes on a little sled.
 Plastic sleds are available at the visitor center and don’t forget to grab extra wax to take with you!